fatash89/atom/doc/source/includes/docker-compose.md

 ## Installing Docker Compose

 See the instructions [on the Docker site](https://docs.docker.com/compose/install/) for information on installing `docker-compose`.
+Note that the version of docker-compose installable via `apt` apt in Ubuntu 18.04 is outdated and will not work with the examples here.
+You may instead install `docker-compose` manually as described on the Docker site or use `pip`, which provides a relatively up-to-date version: `pip3 install docker-compose`.

 ## Docker-Compose file